-There are three forms of the disease:
+There are 3 forms of the disease:

 People with galactosemia are unable to fully break down the simple sugar galactose.
 Galactose makes up half of lactose, the sugar found in milk.
-The other sugar is glucose.

 If an infant with galactosemia is given milk, substances made from galactose build up in the infant's system.
 These substances damage the liver, brain, kidneys, and eyes.

-Persons with galactosemia cannot tolerate any form of milk (human or animal).
+People with galactosemia cannot tolerate any form of milk (human or animal).
 They must be careful about eating other foods containing galactose.

 Infants with galactosemia can develop symptoms in the first few days of life if they eat formula or breast milk that contains lactose.
-The symptoms may be due to a serious blood infection with the bacteria E. coli.
+The symptoms may be due to a serious blood infection with the bacteria E coli.

-Newborn screening in many states will test for this condition.
+Newborn screening tests in many states check for galactosemia.

-Infants can be fed with:
+Infants can be fed:

 Calcium supplements are recommended.

-People who get an early diagnosis and strictly avoid milk products can live a relatively normal life.
-However, mild intellectual impairment may develop, even in people who avoid galactose.
+People who are diagnosed early and strictly avoid milk products can live a relatively normal life.
+However, mild mental impairment may develop, even in people who avoid galactose.